Faculty Biography | Marie-Christine Potvin

 Courses Taught in the Last 5 Years

-Interdisciplinary Seminar in Neurodevelopmental Disabilities; Interdisciplinary Seminar in Neurodevelopmental Disabilities II; Research Method; Research Method 2; Systematic Review
+Interdisciplinary Seminar in Neurodevelopmental Disabilities; Interdisciplinary Seminar in Neurodevelopmental Disabilities II; Research Method; Research Method 2; Systematic Review; Technology for Living and Learning

 - Ph.D. in Rehabilitation Sciences from McGill University